Do auto insurance scores matter?

 - Drive at or below the speed limit and brake smoothly.

-2. Improve your credit score.
 If you have a poor credit score, there is always time to improve it.
-Here are some general tips to improve your credit score, but you should consult a credit expert for advice on your unique situation.
+Here are some general tips to improve your credit rating, but you should consult a credit expert for advice on your unique situation.

 - Be cautious about opening new credit lines.
 If you open multiple credit lines in a short time period, it can hurt your credit history because you are judged as more risky.